pyrddlgym-project/pyRDDLGym/docs/jax.rst

 * Not all operations have natural differentiable relaxations.
 Currently, the following are not supported:
 	* nested fluents such as ``fluent1(fluent2(?p))``
 * Some relaxations can accumulate high error
-	* this is particularly problematic when stacking CPFs for long roll-out horizons, so we recommend reducing or tuning the rollout horizon for best results
+	* this is particularly problematic for long horizon, so we recommend reducing or tuning the rollout horizon for best results
 * Some relaxations may not be mathematically consistent with one another:
 	* no guarantees are provided about dichotomy of equality, e.g. a == b, a > b and a < b do not necessarily "sum" to one, but in many cases should be close
 	* if this is a concern, it is recommended to override some operations in ``FuzzyLogic`` to suit the user's needs
 * Termination conditions and state/action constraints are not considered in the optimization
 	* constraints are logged in the optimizer callback and can be used to define loss functions that take the constraints into account
 * The optimizer can fail to make progress when the structure of the problem is largely discrete:
-	* to diagnose this, compare the training loss to the test loss over time, and at the time of convergence
+	* to diagnose this, monitor the training loss and the test loss over time
 	* a low, or drastically improving, training loss with a similar test loss indicates that the continuous model relaxation is likely accurate around the optimum
 	* on the other hand, a low training loss and a high test loss indicates that the continuous model relaxation is poor.